How important are the essays?

 Students should use big words in their essay, right – so they sound smart and academic.

-Here is a fabulous article on why inflated language does not work.
+This is such a common theme in student essays–inflated language that wants to impress but actually works to make the essay hard to read.
+The essay should be in the student’s voice.
+Period.
+If the student talks like Shakespeare wrote, then yes, his essay will have bigger words.
+But if not, than NO. Here is a fabulous article on why inflated language does not work.
 The term for it is Engfish (so coined by educator Ken Macrorie).
-The best way to test the authenticity of language in a student’s essay is to have to student read it out loud to someone who knows her fairly well.
-If the listener believes the essay is written in the student’s voice – in other words, every sentence is written the way the student would say the same thing in a conversation – then yeah!
+The best way to test the language in a student’s essay is to have to student read her essay out loud to someone who knows her fairly well.
+If the listener believes the essay is written in the student’s voice – in other words, every sentence is written the way the student would say the same thing in a conversation-then yeah!
 If not, some revision is necessary.

 How long does the process take?

 As with so many questions in life, the answer is unfortunately: it depends.
 A lot of onerous is on the student to get a draft written and then to revise that draft.
 When the student is fully engaged the process flows pretty quickly.
-More often than not, two weeks is enough time to go from draft to finished product.
+More often than not, two or three weeks is enough time to go from draft to finished product.

 How far in advance do you need the draft essay(s)?